 - Won a favorable appraisal award following a week-long trial in Delaware Chancery Court for a $4 billion venture capital firm; the award is among the highest appraisal awards as a multiple of cash-out price issued by the Chancery Court in the last decade.

-- Won complete dismissal of a books and records claim for a pharmaceutical client following a first-of-its kind trial in Massachusetts Superior Court, following a special committee investigation of two related shareholder derivative demands.
+- Represented a pharmaceutical client in connection with a special committee investigation of two shareholder derivative demands.

 - Won complete dismissal with prejudice of Section 10(b) and Rule 10b-5 claims in a shareholder class action against client Metabolix, its CEO and CFO in the U.S. District Court for the District of Massachusetts.